CoChaCoRa/LISNN/README.md

 # LISNN
 Pytorch implementation of LISNN described in our paper [*LISNN: Improving Spiking Neural Networks with Lateral Interactions for Robust Object Recognition*](https://www.ijcai.org/Proceedings/2020/0211.pdf).

+## 日志

+### 2021_03_15
+- Validate the model on CIFAR-10 dataset.
+- With no changes to the code, Acc on train: 99%, Acc on test: 64% (overfitting)
+- 1)Add weight decay to Adamgrad; 2)Add CrossEntropy loss

 ## Citations

 If you find this repo helpful, please consider citing: